 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) “So then, King Agrippa, I couldn’t disobey that vision

-OET-LVWhence, king Agrippas, I_became not unpersuadable to_the heavenly vision,
+OET-LV Whence, king Agrippas, I_became not unpersuadable to_the heavenly vision,

-SR-GNTὍθεν, Βασιλεῦ Ἀγρίππα, οὐκ ἐγενόμην ἀπειθὴς τῇ οὐρανίῳ ὀπτασίᾳ,
+SR-GNT Ὅθεν, Βασιλεῦ Ἀγρίππα, οὐκ ἐγενόμην ἀπειθὴς τῇ οὐρανίῳ ὀπτασίᾳ, ‡

 (Hothen, Basileu Agrippa, ouk egenomaʸn apeithaʸs taʸ ouraniōi optasia,)

-Key: yellow:verbs, light-green:nominative/subject, cyan:dative/indirect object, magenta:vocative, red:negative.
+Key: khaki:verbs, light-green:nominative/subject, cyan:dative/indirect object, magenta:vocative, red:negative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).